knightsUCF/CarRacing/Log.md

 So here is our functionality for starting a new game.
 We are doing everything correctly except spawning new cars.
 Something is preventing the chunk from possibly registering the player to spawn new cars.

+So the solution to the new cars not spawning correctly is that the AI object had a question mark / plus, letting us known this was not part of the original prefab, so when dragging the prefab into the chunk slot of procedural, we were not getting the AI attached.
+So updating the prefab with the AI part, and then dragging the prefab from the project window (not hierarchy) into the procedural slot fixed the problem.

         using System.Collections;
         using System.Collections.Generic;